 - Only two tests will be given throughout the semester, a midterm and a final; they will be comprehensive and given in an online format. - Failure to complete the final exam will result in an "F" for a final grade in the course. - The four quizzes will only cover current material, and will not be comprehensive. - Tests/quizzes must be completed by the due date, or a "0%" will be given.
 Arrangements must be made TWO DAYS prior to when the test/quiz is given in order to make up test/quiz beforehand.
 You will not be allowed to take the test after the due date - NO EXCEPTIONS. - Taking tests/quizzes with other classmates is unacceptable and considered cheating.
-If students' test/quiz times overlap a "0%" will be given with no option to retake. - Four two-page papers and six online, lab-based assignments will be assigned throughout the semester.
+If students' test/quiz times overlap or similar answers are given, a "0%" will be received with no option to retake. - Four two-page papers and six online, lab-based assignments will be assigned throughout the semester.
 These are to be written double-spaced in Times New Roman font, 12 pt.
-In the header, put the class and assignment label, the date, and your name; this is shown below:
+In the header, will be the class and assignment label, the date, and your name; this is shown below:

-ANSC 114 - Paper #1
+ANSC 114 - Paper #1 1-19-20